When Do You Need a Cosigner for a Car Loan?

 A willingness to contribute some of your own money as a down payment

 You can check your credit report for free here.
 Make sure your information and payment history is correct and up to date.
-Also, pay off or pay down any outstanding bills or debt.
-These steps will help to improve your credit score.
+Also, pay off or pay down any outstanding bills or debt before applying for a loan.
+All of these steps will help to improve your credit score.

-The combination of credit history, income, and cash you bring to the table, plus the amount of money you need to borrow, will determine the type of loan you are offered.
+The combination of credit history, income, and cash you bring to the table, plus the amount of money you need to borrow, will determine the type of loan you get.
 Look for lenders who offer:

 Low interest or annual percentage rates (APRs)